hanggrian/IIT-CS586/assignments/hw1.md

   void lock(string x) {
     'T10'
-    IF NOT x -> pn THEN
+    IF x != login.pn THEN
       RETURN
     END IF
   }